3 Erectile Dysfunction Symptoms That Need Your Attention

 Inability to get an erection

-Getting an erection during sexual activity is not always something to worry about.
+If you are not able to get an erection during sexual activity, it is not always something to worry about.

 Check with your doctor and discuss your medical history.